 - Midweek social events have specific time limitations.

-- Location of the event is to be registered and approved by the Office of Student Development.
+- Location of the event is to be registered and approved by the Division of Student Development.

 - Only the residents of a specific area may host a social event there.
 Exceptions to this regulation may be made only with the consent of residents of the specific area and Student Development.